Pekingese - Category 3

 Particular points of concern for individual breeds may include features not specifically highlighted in the breed standard including current issues.
 In some breeds, features may be listed which, if exaggerated, might potentially affect the breed in the future.

-The features listed below are derived from health surveys, meetings of Group Judges, feedback from judges at shows or in consultation with individual breed clubs/councils.
+Prior to 2014 the features listed below derived from a combination of health surveys, veterinary advice, a meeting of Kennel Club Group judges, feedback from judges at shows or consultation with individual breed club(s)/councils via the breed health coordinators.

 Points of concern for special attention by judges